nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 - Connecting to another player from the same seed will not reset the save file.

-- The shield ring will not spawn if you already have the reflecting ring, making the item uncollectable.

 - Entering a Bonus Scroll from another level, and then Save & Exit to Map allows you to enter the level the vanilla Bonus Scroll is from, even if it isn't unlocked.

-- The Power Pendant and the Chainsword trading sequence items might not be rendered in the inventory because of conflicts with the other items that can spawn in that inventory slot.
+- The Power Pendant, Reflector Ring, the Chainsword trading sequence items (and possibly some others) might not be rendered in the inventory because of conflicts with the other items that can spawn in that inventory slot.

 - The pillars to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.